lars1050/csc321-s25/03_git_merges/readme.md

 	You can copy the contents via the command line or through your GUI file manager.
 It does not matter which you choose.

-1. Add a plain text file collaborators.txt in the repo folder to include your team members.
-One person per line (e.g. larsonam,larson,amy), no spaces, and a linefeed after the last person.
+1. Add a plain text file named **collaborators.txt** in the repo folder to include your team members. <mark>One person per line (e.g. larsonam,larson,amy), no spaces, and a linefeed after the last person.
 The username is the Augsburg username and it should be all lower case.
-The last and first name capitalization does not matter.
+The last and first name capitalization does not matter.</mark>

 	Now, you should have 3 items in your repo:
 	- larsonam-repo-03/collaborators.txt